Fragrant Snowbell (Styrax obassia)

 Family: Styracaceae (Silver Bells)

-Characteristics: The 8 inch long leaves are oval-shaped, velvety, and dark green.
-In May-June, the 4-8 inch long, fragrant, white, bell-shaped flowers begin to bloom.
+Characteristics: The 8-inch-long leaves are oval-shaped, velvety, and dark green.
+In May-June, the 4-inch to 8-inch-long, fragrant, white, bell-shaped flowers begin to bloom.
 These flowers give way to rounded fruits.
 Bark is smooth and gray, though exfoliates with age, revealing the orange inner bark.
 This tree can grow as a shrub or an upright and rounded tree with ascending branches.
 It grows 20-30 feet high and 15-25 feet wide.

 Foliage: Deciduous (leaves lost seasonally)

 Geographic Origin: Japan (non-native)

 Cultivation Notes: Requires medium maintenance.
 Does best in full sun to part shade.
 Prefers acidic, moist, and well-drained soils.